-- 1. After the test strip tube is screwed completely into the sampling tube, a minimum of 5 mm extraction buffer liquid in the bottom of the strip tube should be seen. - 2.
-Liquid should be seen migrating across the membrane area right after the screw in process.
-If not, tap the tube against the table several times, and the migration of the liquid should be observed.
+- After the test strip tube is screwed completely into the sampling tube, you should see a minimum 5 mm extraction buffer liquid in the bottom of the strip tube. - You should see liquid migrating across the membrane area right after the screw in process.
+If not, take the tube and tap against the table several times, and the migration of the liquid should be observed.